Maureen435/Delani.studio/README.md

 ### Behaviour Driven Development(BDD)
 #### Landing Page

-Mouse-Icon: "Smooth Scrolls to the next page.
-Mouse icon has a bouncing effect."
-What We Do Section

 Icons: "Click on the icons to display their descriptions."
 Descriptions: "Click on the descriptions again to hide them and to display the icons."

 #### Portfolio Section